ahvo/Insight_Stock_Error_Challenge/src/README.md

 4
 ```

 Execute run.sh in command window using ./run.sh
 ```
+./run.sh

+```
-Tool will start running.
+Program will start running.
 If there are no errors, "Prediction Validation is Complete." will be outputted.
 Output file (comparison.txt) will be written to output folder.
-```

 #### comparison.txt sample: